 - In George Orwell's Animal Farm the first thing the pigs do when they seize power is keep the milk and apples for themselves.
 They are also prone to alcoholism and Squealer becomes enormously fat by the end of the book.

-- Averted in Mrs. Piggle-Wiggle.
+- Inverted in Mrs. Piggle-Wiggle.
 She has a pig named "Lester," whose sole purpose is to teach children to use their best table manners by setting a good example.

 - General Mandek from Dragon Rage will eat anything even the remains of his own soldiers.